imenebak/CSRNet-pytorch/README.md

 CC visdrone Dataset: [web_site](http://aiskyeye.com/)

 ## Prerequisites
-We strongly recommend Anaconda as the environment.
+We strongly recommend Anaconda or Google Colab as the environment.

 Python: 3.6

 CUDA: 10.1
-## Ground Truth

-Please follow the `make_dataset.ipynb ` to generate the ground truth.
-It shall take some time to generate the dynamic ground truth.
-Note you need to generate your own json file.

-## Training Process
+## Training and validation Process

-Try `python train.py train.json val.json 0 0` to start training process.

-## Validation

-Follow the `val.ipynb` to try the validation.
+Follow the `CSRNet_PyTorch.ipynb` to try the validation.
 You can try to modify the notebook and see the output of each image.

 ## References

-If you find the CSRNet useful, please cite our paper.
+If you find the CSRNet useful, please cite the CSRNet our paper.
 Thank you!

 ```
 @inproceedings{li2018csrnet,